From Wide to Deep: Dimension Lifting Network for Parameter-efficient Knowledge Graph Embedding: Introduction

 Some methods attempt to improve parameter efficiency by reducing the embedding dimension, and the key problem is how to maintain model expressiveness.
 Meanwhile, since entities normally are much more than relations in many knowledge graphs, they mostly reduce the dimension of entity representations.
 One type of method adopts knowledge distillation to transfer knowledge from pre-trained high-dimensional KGE models to low-dimensional entity representations \cite{dist2,dist3}.
 However, pre-trained high-dimensional KGE models are not always available, and such a training process also demands a huge memory footprint.
 Other methods reinvent more expressive representation forms, e.g., hyperbolic representation \cite{hyper}, or compositional anchor nodes \cite{anchor}; but these operations introduce complicated geometric computations and model designs that may not benefit large knowledge graphs.

-In search of a simple way to improve the parameter efficiency of conventional KGE models, we take inspiration from earlier discussions on wider vs deeper neural networks.
+In search of a simple way to reduce entity parameters and hence improve the parameter efficiency of conventional KGE models, we take inspiration from earlier discussions on wider vs deeper neural networks.
 Study shows that deeper neural networks require exponentially fewer model parameters than wider networks to provide similar expressiveness for compositional structures \cite{wide1,deep1}, which widely exists in knowledge graphs \cite{code}.
 From this perspective, we view the concatenation of all entity representations as a single-layer embedding network.
 Then, a conventional KGE model that requires high-dimensional entity representations equals a rather wide network, i.e., by enlarging the width of the embedding layer to gain model expressiveness (Fig. \ref{fig:intro} (a)).
 Instead, we argue to simply achieve parameter efficiency by increasing the depth of the embedding network (Fig. \ref{fig:intro} (b)).
 Specifically, our deeper entity embedding network includes 1) an input layer that receives low-dimensional ($\hat{n}$) entity representations; 2) multiple hidden layers following the input layer to increase the model expressiveness; 3) an output layer that produces high-dimensional ($n$) entity representations, which can be directly adopted by existing KGE methods.
 We denote the entity embedding network as dimension-lifting network (LiftNet) since it lifts low-dimensional entity representations to high-dimensional.
+We refrain applying LiftNet to relation to accommodate conventional KGE models that design relation as other type of operations, e.g., translation on hyperplanes \cite{transh}.
 The number of parameters for LiftNet-based entity representations becomes $|\mathcal{E}|\hat{n}+P_{net}$. $|\mathcal{E}|$ is the number of entities in the knowledge graph and $P_{net}$ is the model parameter size of LiftNet, which is negligible compared to $|\mathcal{E}|\hat{n}$ for large knowledge graphs.
 LiftNet can be conveniently integrated with conventional KGE models to make them parameter-efficient.
 We evaluate the effectiveness by integrating LiftNet with four strong KGE methods and running experiments on three knowledge graph datasets of different sizes.
 The results show that by integrating with LiftNet, conventional KGE methods only require 16-dimensional entity representations to achieve link prediction accuracy comparable to original models of 512-dimensional, saving $68.4\%$ to $96.9\%$ model parameters.